whme/ernaie/ernaie/index.rst

-Index of `ernaie`_ language documentation
+Index of `ernaië`_ language documentation

-ernaie
+ernaië
 ======

-`ernaie`, literally `er`(the) `naie`(language), is the language of the Telperi.
+`ernaië`, literally `er`(the) `naie`(language), is the language of the Telperi.
-The following is the only official dictionary in english language for `ernaie`.
+The following is the only official dictionary in english language for `ernaië`.

 General
 -------

-This dictionary depicts `ernaie` using the common alphabet for lack of an alternative.
+This dictionary depicts `ernaië` using the common alphabet for lack of an alternative.
-`ernaie` is a spoken, not a written language, thus the Telperi see no need in providing writable characters.
-The only written sources of `ernaie` have been made by outsiders, who wrote down what the Telperi told them.
+`ernaië` is a spoken, not a written language, thus the Telperi see no need in providing writable characters.
+The only written sources of `ernaië` have been made by outsiders, who wrote down what the Telperi told them.
 In order to make the Telperi sayings accessible to as many readers as possible, the authors of those texts used the character of the common alphabet.